jnozzi/cocoadev.com/markdown/MakingAViewFillTheEntireWindowContentDuringResize.md

 Everyone here has been very helpful the last month as I learn Cocoa.
 Thank you.

 I have one question which seems relatively simple.
-My program basically has the normal title bar and one big custom General/NSView taking up the entire window's content view.
+My program basically has the normal title bar and one big custom NSView taking up the entire window's content view.
 I would like the user to be able to resize only in the x-direction (currently resizing is disabled).
-When this happens, my custom General/NSView should still take up the entire window's content view.
+When this happens, my custom NSView should still take up the entire window's content view.

 To be honest I'm not sure how to do it.
 I know that the window's contentView must come in somewhere.